JohnMurray/johnmurray_io_old/blogs/2013/10/05/Scala-by-Example.md

 I hope, and feel, that this was a useful tool.
 That being said, if you would like to do something similar with your team, or for yourself, then you can access the worksheets on GitHub.
-If you find this useful, please contribute back to the project and socialize it to other developers you know who might be interested in learning scala or teaching it to their engineering team.
+If you find this useful, please contribute back to the project and socialize it to other developers you know who might be interested in learning Scala or teaching it to their engineering team.

 Github Repo: [https://github.com/JohnMurray/learn-scala-worksheets][1]